Velocity and energy distributions in microcanonical ensembles of hard spheres: Theory

 \section{Theory}

 We consider a fluid of $N$ hard spheres in $d$ dimensions with the same diameter $\sigma$ and mass $m$ in a cuboidal box with sides $L_\alpha,\ \alpha = 1,\dots,d$.
-The positions $\mathbf{r}_i$, $i = 1,\dots,N$ are confined to a $d$-dimensional box with volume $V = \prod_{\alpha=1}^d L_\alpha$, i.e., each position component $r_{i\alpha}$ can vary in the interval $[-L_\alpha/2,L_\alpha/2]$.
-Elastic collisions transfer kinetic energy between the particles, while the total energy of the system,
+The positions $\mathbf{r}_i$, $i = 1,\dots,N$, are confined to a $d$-dimensional box with volume $V = \prod_{\alpha=1}^d L_\alpha$, i.e., each position component $r_{i\alpha}$ can vary in the interval $[-L_\alpha/2, L_\alpha/2]$.
+Elastic collisions transfer kinetic energy between the particles, while the total energy of the system

 does not change in time, i.e., it is a constant of the motion.
-Therefore, the velocities $\mathbf{v}_i$ are confined to the surface of a hypersphere given by the constraint that the total energy is $E$, i.e., each velocity component $v_{i\alpha}$ can vary in the interval $[-\sqrt{2E/m},\sqrt{2E/m}]$ with the restriction on the sum of the squares given by Eq.~(\ref{eq:energy}).
-In other words, the rescaled positions $\mathbf{q}$ with $q_{i\alpha} = r_{i\alpha}/ L_\alpha$ are confined to the unit hypercube in $dN$ dimensions, while the rescaled velocity components $\mathbf{u} = \sqrt{m/(2E)}\,\mathbf{v}$ are confined to the surface of the unit hypersphere in $dN$ dimensions defined by the constraint $\mathbf{u \cdot u} = 1$.
+Therefore, the velocities $\mathbf{v}_i$ are confined to the surface of a hypersphere with radius $R = \sqrt{2E/m}$ given by the constraint that the total energy is $E$, i.e., each velocity component $v_{i\alpha}$ can vary in the interval $[-R,R]$ with the restriction on the sum of the squares given by Eq.~(\ref{eq:energy}).
+In other words, the rescaled positions $\mathbf{q}$ with $q_{i\alpha} = r_{i\alpha}/L_\alpha$ are confined to the unit hypercube in $dN$ dimensions, while the rescaled velocity components $\mathbf{u} = \mathbf{v}/R$ are confined to the surface of the unit hypersphere in $dN$ dimensions defined by the constraint $u = \sqrt{\mathbf{u \cdot u}} = 1$.

 The state of the system is specified by the phase space vector of all velocities and positions $\boldsymbol{\Gamma} = (\mathbf{v,r})$, i.e., by $2dN$ variables: the velocity components $v_{i\alpha}$ and the position components $r_{i\alpha}$.
 However, these variables are not independent because of constraints.
-For spheres with random velocities and positions confined in a container with hard reflecting walls, the total energy $E$ is conserved (microcanonical ensemble, constant $NVE$) and thus the number of independent variables is $g = 2dN-1$.
-With periodic boundary conditions also the total linear momentum
+For spheres with random velocities and positions confined in a container with hard reflecting walls, the total energy $E$ is conserved and thus the degrees of freedom are $g = 2dN-1$; this is the microcanonical ensemble (constant $NVE$).
+Periodic boundary conditions conserve also the total linear momentum